master131/iFakeLocation/README.md

 A: Ensure that it is plugged in, you have trusted your PC and that the device is visible on iTunes.

 Q: Help, it says that it can't mount the image or some other generic error?
-A: Make sure your iDevice is trusted with the PC/Mac and if everything you've tried is not working, usually a reboot of your device will fix the issue.
+A: Make sure your iDevice is trusted with the PC/Mac and if everything you've tried is not working, usually a reboot of your device will fix the issue

 Q: Unable to load shared library 'imobiledevice' or one of its dependencies
 A: set environment variable `DYLD_LIBRARY_PATH` to the folder which has the `libimobiledevice` files, and run the project with specified framework and runtime, e.g.